pmglab/KGGSEE/doc/source/detailed_document.rst

     --out t4.1

 .. note::
-    Note: When ``--case-col`` and ``--control-col`` are specified, KGGSEE will regard the input as summary statistics from case/control samples and automatically adjust for the disease prevalence.
+    When ``--case-col`` and ``--control-col`` are specified, KGGSEE will regard the input as summary statistics from case/control samples and automatically adjust for the disease prevalence.
 On the other hand, if the ``--nmiss-col`` is specified, KGGSEE will regard the input as summary statistics for a continuous trait (like height).

 Gene heritability based on eQTLs